trixi-framework/talk-2021-julia-adaptive-multi-physics-simulations/README.md

 [platform-specific instructions](https://julialang.org/downloads/platform/)
 to install Julia on your machine.

-Verify your installation by opening a terminal and starting the Julia *REPL* (i.e., the interactive prompt) with
+After the installation, open a terminal and start the Julia *REPL* (i.e., the interactive prompt) with
 ```shell
 julia